pulzze/autoflow-documentation/docs/ids/action-array-intersperse/tooltip.md

-This Action returns new Array which intersperses separator between each element of Array.
+Inserts a value between each element of an array